-In 1989, during a routine lab experiment with his students at the Vrije Universiteit Brussel (VUB), professor Raymond Hamers (1932–2021) made a spontaneous choice: to use frozen camelid blood — leftover from a previous experiment — because no other samples were available.
+In 1989, during a routine lab experiment with students at Vrije Universiteit Brussel (VUB), professor Raymond Hamers and his wife professor Cécile Casterman made a spontaneous choice: to use camelid blood — leftover from a previous experiment — because no other samples were available.
 What followed was a discovery that would revolutionise biotechnology.

 A chance decision, an unexpected result, a scientific breakthrough

-In 1989, professor Raymond Hamers was conducting a routine student experiment to isolate antibodies from blood samples.
-When suitable materials were unavailable, he resorted to using frozen dromedary blood from a previous study.
+In 1989, professor Raymond Hamers and his wife professor Cécile Casterman were conducting a routine student experiment to isolate antibodies from blood samples.
+When suitable materials were unavailable, they resorted to using frozen dromedary blood from a previous study.
 When students analysed the sample, the antibodies they found didn’t match expectations.
 The results seemed wrong at first, showing antibodies with a structure unlike any known before.
-Sceptical of an error, Hamers and his assistant Serge Muyldermans repeated the test and confirmed the surprising finding.
-They had discovered a unique type of antibody, found only in camelids, with a radically different structure — extremely small yet powerful antibodies with special properties.
+Sceptical of an error, they repeated the test with assistant Serge Muyldermans, and confirmed the surprising finding.
+They had discovered a unique type of antibody, found only in camelids, with a radically different structure — less complex and smaller, yet powerful antibodies with special properties.
 A scientific surprise with world-changing potential.

 Perseverance in the lab

-Professor Hamers recognised the potential of these unique antibodies.
+Hamers recognised the potential of these unique antibodies.
 He wasn’t just a brilliant scientist — he was also persistent.
 Patenting such a discovery is crucial.
 At the time, however, intellectual property strategy at universities was still in its infancy.
-He took matters into his own hands and filed the first patent himself in Paris in 1992, at his own expense.
+He took matters into his own hands and filed the first patent with Casterman and Muyldermans in Paris in 1992, at their own expense.
 A year later, the research was published in Nature, after initially being rejected — a turning point that validated his discovery globally.

 The impact: Revolutionising biotech

-His students and collaborators picked up the torch.
-Professor Serge Muyldermans further optimised the structure into single-domain antibodies (sdAb), the so-called VHHs or NANOBODIES®.
+Hamers' students and collaborators picked up the torch.
+Professor Serge Muyldermans further minimised the size down to single-domain antibodies (sdAb), the so-called VHHs or NANOBODIES®.
+A streamlined technology was developed to identify target-specific NANOBODIES®.
 Over the years, researchers refined the structures, enabling breakthroughs in medicine, biotechnology, and agriculture.

 These developments have sparked multiple collaborations between universities, research institutes, and industry players.
-So far, the success of these tiny antibody fragments has given rise to five spin-off companies: Ablynx (2001, VIB-VUB), Biotalys (2013, formerly AgroSavfe, VIB-VUB), Confo Therapeutics (2015, VIB-VUB), ExeVir Bio (2020, VIB-UGhent), and Animab (2020, VIB-VUB-UGhent).
+So far, the success of these tiny antibody fragments has given rise to six spin-off companies: Ablynx (2001, VIB-VUB), Biotalys (2013, formerly AgroSavfe, VIB-VUB), Precirix (2015, formerly Camel-IDS, VUB-UZ Brussel), Confo Therapeutics (2015, VIB-VUB), ExeVir Bio (2020, VIB-UGhent), and Animab (2020, VIB-VUB-UGhent).

 Remark: NANOBODY® is a registered trademark of Ablynx N.V. (acquired by Sanofi).